Fast Newton Iterative Method for Local Steric Poisson--Boltzmann Theories in Biomolecular Solvation

 The proposed numerical method is applied to characterize the solvation of realistic biomolecules, whose atomic information, such as coordinates and partial charges, can be obtained by using the online software PDB2PQR with a Protein Data Bank (PDB) ID~\cite{DNM+:NAR:2004}.
 The molecular surfaces of biomolecules are calculated by a software based on a variational implicit-solvent model (VISM)~\cite{VISMPackage_JCC15}, which provides the level-set function of a molecular surface obtained by minimizing the solvation free energy.
 We consider the solvation of protein molecules in a binary monovalent ionic solution with PBD ID: 1A63 and 2AID, which have been studied with a linearized PB theory without steric effects~\cite{ZhongRenTsai_JCP2018, BajajChenRand_SISC2011, GK:JCP:2013}.
 We take $v_0=2.75^3$ \AA$^3$, $v_1=5.51^3$ \AA$^3$, and $v_2=6.37^3$ \AA$^3$ in numerical simulations.

 For the protein 1A63, we apply the Newton iteration method with truncation to solve both the steric PB theory (sPB) and classical PB theory (cPB) on a mesh of grid size $200^3$.
 The iterations take the Yukawa potential as the initial guess.
-The iterations for the cPB case converge in $9$ steps taking 879.55 seconds with the stepsize $\omega$ determined by the backtracking strategy, while that for the sPB case converge robustly in 4 steps taking 454.15 seconds with $\omega=1$ throughout the iterations.
+The iterations for the cPB case converge in $9$ steps taking 795.92 seconds with the stepsize $\omega$ determined by the backtracking strategy, while that for the sPB case converge robustly in 4 steps taking 347.85 seconds with $\omega=1$ throughout the iterations.
 The computational time cost shows that the proposed Newton iteration method with truncation for the sPB theory is as efficient as that for the cPB theory in each iteration.
-Fig.~\ref{f:1A63} depicts the electrostatic potential described by the sPB and cPB theories on the molecular surface.
-A careful comparison reveals that the electrostatic potential is stronger on the surface when it is described by the sPB theory, especially inside the groove.
+Fig.~\ref{f:1A63DiffPotential} depicts the difference of the electrostatic potentials described by the sPB and cPB theories on the molecular surface.
+It is found that the electrostatic potential is stronger on the surface when it is described by the sPB theory, especially inside the groove.
 This is ascribed to the fact that less counterions distribute next to the charged molecules due to steric hindrance, agreeing with the existing studies~\cite{BAO_PRL97, LiLiuXuZhou_Nonlinearity13}.
 In contrast, the electrostatic potential predicted by the cPB theory is much screened by more closely attracted counterions and therefore becomes relatively weak on the molecule surface.